 Hepatitis A is an acute infection and people usually improve without treatment.
 Hepatitis B and hepatitis C can cause chronic, persistent infections, which can lead to chronic liver disease.
 There are vaccines to prevent hepatitis A and hepatitis B; however there is no vaccine for hepatitis C.

 The ABC's of Hepatitis

-NEW - 2012 Hepatitis B and C Surveillance Annual Report
+2013 Hepatitis B and C Surveillance Annual Report

 Annual report detailing yearly hepatitis statistics.
 Within the report is information on hepatitis B and C infection by age, gender and race, the risk behaviors associated with hepatitis B and C infection, and hepatitis co-infection with HIV in Michigan.

-NEW-Hepatitis Headlines Newsletter Issue #4, March 2014
+Hepatitis Headlines Newsletter Issue #8, March 2015

 Look here for information explaining hepatitis, the various methods of transmission, and the best ways to prevent hepatitis infection.
 Resources are also available on hepatitis related topics, including living with and treating hepatitis.

 Information on reporting requirements, prevention efforts, resources, training opportunities and data and statistics related to hepatitis in Michigan.

 Summaries of hepatitis activities in Michigan.
 Included is data on hepatitis A, hepatitis B, perinatal hepatitis B and hepatitis C, along with the Viral Hepatitis Unit quarterly newsletter and annual report.

 Information on safe injection practices, including specific information on preventing viral hepatitis infections, how to safely prepare and administer injections, proper care for persons with diabetes, and proper glucose monitoring and insulin injection practices.